External Ids for DAAM1 Gene

 GeneCards Summary for DAAM1 Gene

 DAAM1 (Dishevelled Associated Activator Of Morphogenesis 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Wnt signaling pathway (KEGG).
-GO annotations related to this gene include identical protein binding and Rho GTPase binding.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include identical protein binding and binding.
 An important paralog of this gene is FMN2.

 UniProtKB/Swiss-Prot for DAAM1 Gene

 Binds to disheveled (Dvl) and Rho, and mediates Wnt-induced Dvl-Rho complex formation.
 May play a role as a scaffolding protein to recruit Rho-GDP and Rho-GEF, thereby enhancing Rho-GTP formation.
 Can direct nucleation and elongation of new actin filaments.